SlicerMorph/S_2019/Lab08/README.md

 **Note 1: These examples assume you are starting in an empty scene.
 Please clear the scene before beginning each example.**

 **Note 2: Example 2 requires the Segment Editor Extra Effects Extension to be installed.
-Please install this from the extension manager and restart before beginning.**
+Please install this from the extension manager and restart the Slicer application before beginning.**

 ## Example 1: Aligning volumes using landmarks (Frankfort alignment plane).
 The Frankfurt plane defines the standard anatomical position of the human skull.
 The plane passes through landmarks placed at the left orbitale and the left and right tragus.
 Alignment with the Frankfurt plane is a standard preprocessing step when analyzing human face, brain, or head images.